dataminer-site/dataminer-site.github.io/docs/archive/0.10/api/c/api.md

 The size of the child list.
 * `returns`

-The duckdb state.
+The DataMiner state.
 Returns DuckDBError if the vector is nullptr.

 <br>